publishpress/PublishPress-Blocks/src/readme.txt

 == Changelog ==

+= 2.9.2 =
+ * Add: Toggle to disable all the avatars for Testimonial block
+ * Fix: Label to reset avatar for Testimonial block

 = 2.9.1 - 20 Jul 2021 =
  * Fix: Legacy Widgets and Widget Area blocks support for profiles